shausoftware/TravelBuddyForIOS/README.md

 # TravelBuddyForIOS
-London Public Transport Mapping Example for iOS
+London Public Transport Mapping Example for Google Maps API iOS.
+You will need to provide your own Google Maps API Key for iOS.